You thought you’d write your blog and they (site visitors) would come.

 - Always ask for a retweet in your tweets – use words like ‘Pls RT’, ‘Please retweet’, etc.

 - Tweet at the right time – Use TweetDeck or Buffer to schedule tweets; use Follower Wonk to determine when is the best time to send out tweets.
 Think about the times people will be online (in the evenings, weekends, etc.)

 - Write shorter Facebook posts – According to a Track Social study (study no longer available on the web), the Facebook Response Score drops drastically once post length is more than 140 characters .
 Short and sweet is best.

 - Use screenshots of your articles or relevant images in all Google+, Twitter, and Facebook shares.

 - Create a business page for your site but also offer information on your personal homepage, so your family and friends can follow your blog, too.

 Each year, the Internet changes and morphs into something new.
 Five or six years ago, Pinterest was unheard of and no one knew about Instagram.

-While it still is not quite as active as the big three, that could change quickly.
+While it still is not quite as active as the big two, that could change quickly.

 Stay on top of new sites as they emerge, new ways to reach readers and you will continue to drive traffic to your blog month after month and year after year.